mvysny/vaadin-on-kotlin/docs/guides/security.md

 The VoK API authorization API uses role-based authorization on Vaadin views.
-There are three annotations available, and your view must list exactly one of them otherwise it will be inaccessible:
+There are three annotations available, and your view must list at least one of them otherwise it will be inaccessible:

 * `javax.annotation.security.RolesAllowed` lists roles that are allowed to visit that view;
    the user must be logged in and must be assigned at least one of the roles listed in the annotation